shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Astalir lowered his eyebrows.

 Gra shrugged.
 “Ok.
 I get it.
-But at least check in once in a while, just so I know you’re alive.”
+But at least check in once in a while, just so I know you’re alive?”

 Astalir gave a single nod.